mixpanel/docs/pages/docs/data-structure/user-profiles.md

 ### How can I update User Properties?
 User Profiles are mutable; Mixpanel only stores the latest value of each profile property.
 We have methods to update profile properties via our [HTTP API](https://developer.mixpanel.com/reference/profile-set).

+### Why are empty profiles created when I import profiles from a CSV?
+This may occur if you set the incorrect column from your CSV as the `$distinct_id` during your import.
+You can see which column was erroneously set as the `$distinct_id` by checking the distinct_id value set on these empty profiles.
+As a best practice, always check the sample values shown in the import module for each selected profile property.

+### How do I bulk delete profiles?
+We recommend deleting profiles programmatically via our [Engage API](https://developer.mixpanel.com/reference/delete-profile).
+We also provide a `people_delete` method in the mixpanel-utils library [here](https://github.com/mixpanel/mixpanel-utils#people-delete).

 ### What are the limits of User Properties?
 Each User Profile can contain up to 2000 properties.
 User property names can be at most 255 characters in length (longer names are truncated).
 User property values are limited based on data type, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).